 The holidays can be a stressful time for many parents who want to celebrate with their children but face the harsh reality of limited budgets.
-And for moms experiencing homelessness over the holidays – like those staying in our Broadview Emergency Shelter & Transitional Housing facilities – making the holidays special is an even greater challenge.
+And for moms experiencing homelessness over the holidays – like those staying at Solid Ground’s Broadview Shelter and Transitional Housing – making the holidays special is an even greater challenge.

 So imagine the joyfest (i.e., happy chaos) that ensued on December 9 when the Mariner Moose himself – dressed in a Santa suit sporting the number “00” – burst into the room during a Broadview holiday pizza party, handed out signed posters, and took photographs with each kid!